nkkko/sapat/README.md

 - `--prompt`: Optional prompt to guide the model's transcription.
 - `--temperature`: The sampling temperature, between 0 and 1 (default: 0).
 - `--quality`: Quality of the MP3 audio: 'L' for low, 'M' for medium, and 'H' for high (default: 'M').
+- `--api`: Specify the API to use for transcription.
+   - `--api azure` for Azure OpenAI API
+   - `--api groq` for Groq Cloud API
+   - `--api openai` for OpenAI API

 Example:

 ```
-sapat my_video.mp4 --quality H --language es --prompt "This is a test prompt" --temperature 0.5
+sapat --api groq my_video.mp4 --quality H --language es --prompt "This is a test prompt" --temperature 0.5
 ```

 - If a file is provided, it will process that single file.